BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/Single_Kinect/readme.md

 #Single Kinect Data Acquisition
 -------------------------------------

-This is a Windows form-based application and completely implemented in C++ using Microsoft Visual Studio 2012.
+This application is able to acquire, visualise (on-line) and record RGB, depth and skeleton data frames at 30fps and provide their corresponding Meta data which can be used to synchronise them.
+It is a Windows form-based application and completely implemented in C++ using Microsoft Visual Studio 2012.
 We have also used third party libraries which are explained in Dependencies section.
-This application is able to acquire, visualise (on-line) and record RGB, depth and skeleton data frames at 30fps and provide their corresponding Meta data which can be used to synchronise them.
-The code, compilation instructions, and the data types and their specifications have been explained in the related sub-repository.

 If you use any form of this source code in your research, kindly cite [1].

+##How does it work?
+The required hardware and software resources, necessary libraries and their dependencies establishment, the application specification and details and format of its output data are described [here]((https://github.com/BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/files/489895/How_it_works.pdf)).

 ##Dependencies
 The system requires the following libraries to perform: